Antetokounmpo leads Bucks to comeback win over Pelicans

 The Bucks scored seven consecutive points to take a 114-100 lead with 4:55 remaining.
 Milwaukee swept the season series, having beaten visiting New Orleans 127-112 on Dec.
 11 in a game that both Antetokounmpo and Williamson missed because of injury.

-Ingram scored 13 points and made two of the Pelicans' six 3-pointers as they took a 33-26 lead at the end of the first quarter.
-The Bucks got as close as one point on two occasions in the second quarter, but couldn't catch up.
+Ingram scored 13 points and made two of the Pelicans' six 3-pointers as the hosts took a 33-26 lead at the end of the first quarter.
+The Bucks got as close as one point on two occasions in the second quarter but couldn't catch up.
 New Orleans took a 61-58 halftime lead as Ingram and Antetokounmpo finished the half with 16 points each.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)